joshooaj/XProtectGuardian/README.md

 not just the health of a VMS but to also monitor for configuration drift or unusual activity.

-## Tools and technologies used in this repo...
+## Tools and technologies used in this repo

 1. GitHub for source control.
 2. Automated script execution using GitHub Actions with a self-hosted runner.